Mets finally can breathe again after shutout of Angels

 But this is how it’s going to be for a team without its best hitter (Yoenis Cespedes), its best pitcher (Noah Syndergaard) and its closer (Jeurys Familia) due to injury.
 GM Sandy Alderson wouldn’t even venture a guess as to when Steven Matz, Seth Lugo or Travis d’Arnaud would return when asked about their statuses before the game.

-As such, the Mets are carried by their two hottest hitters -- Michael Conforto (11 homers, one shy of his career high) and, yes, Rene Rivera (he of the 11-game hitting streak) -- and one consistent starting pitcher -- Jacob deGrom, who survived both a bases-loaded, no-outs situation and a ring-finger blister to keep the Angels off the board and allow the Mets to post their first shutout since Opening Day.
+As such, the Mets are carried by their two hottest hitters -- Michael Conforto (11 homers, one shy of his career-high) and, yes, Rene Rivera (he of the 11-game hitting streak) -- and one consistent starting pitcher, Jacob deGrom, who survived both a bases-loaded, no-outs situation and a ring-finger blister to keep the Angels off the board and allow the Mets to post their first shutout since Opening Day.

-They’re asking players such as Jose Reyes, whose best defensive days are behind them, to make juggling catches, as happened in that bases-loaded threat.
+They’re asking players such as Jose Reyes, whose best defensive days are behind them, to make juggling catches, like the one he made in that bases-loaded threat.
 And they’re looking to get big outs from the likes of cerebral rookie reliever Paul Sewald, who entered in the eighth inning and, after yielding a bunt single to Andrelton Simmons, struck out C.J.
 Cron with the tying run at the plate in the eighth inning.

 DeGrom had no severe blips like the ones he’s had the last three times out, when mid-to-late inning struggles bumped his ERA over 4.
 He was the first Mets pitcher to have a scoreless seven-inning start this season.
 DeGrom was successfully able to maneuver through a lineup that, other than Mike Trout, had little punch.
 Trout had a single, a strikeout and an intentional walk on a 3-2 pitch after which deGrom got Luis Valbuena out to end another troublesome spot.

-“That’s what we’re looking to do, get our starting pitchers to really carry us,” said Terry Collins, who on Saturday will become the longest tenured manager by games in Mets history.
+“That’s what we’re looking to do, get our starting pitchers to really carry us,” said Terry Collins, who on Saturday will become the longest-tenured manager by games in Mets history.
 “Jake did a tremendous job tonight.
 He reached back when he needed to and made big pitches.
 That’s what we’ve come to expect from those guys.”

 Conforto added another home run, his third against a left-handed pitcher this season.
 He was 5-for-48 against lefties last season.
 He’s 5-for-18 with three home runs this season.
 Conforto continues to spray the ball all around the ballpark.
-He has three home runs to left field and three more to left center.
+He has three home runs to left field and three more to left-center.

 “He’s getting pitches out over the plate and he’s driving them,” Collins said.